Sublime Point Lookout is 415.41 metres above the sea level. GFX50s with 32-64mm Shutter: 1/60Sec, Aperture: F11, ISO:400

 Photo’s taken with the Fujifilm GFX50S and Canon FD 24mm FD 1.4L wide open really demonstrates the performance of vintage lenses.
 Renders are beautiful with a 3D depth.
-Evident that this lens is an excellent performer on medium format is enjoyable and satisfying.
+Evident that the lens is an excellent performer on medium format and is enjoyable and satisfying.
 Vignetting is typical with lenses wider the 28mm.
 Easy fix is to crop or process out the vignette with adobe bridge raw.